y-scope/yscope-log-viewer/docs/src/user-guide/index.md

 :link: quick-start-overview
 Quick start
 ^^^
-A guide to open files in the log viewer.
+A guide to viewing log files in the log viewer.
 :::

 :::{grid-item-card}
 :link: format-string-overview
-Format String
+Formatting structured logs
 ^^^
-Docs for format strings.
+A guide to formatting structured (e.g. JSON) logs as plain text.
 :::

 :::{grid-item-card}
 :link: log-level-filter
-Log Level Filter
+Log level filtering
 ^^^
-Docs for filtering by log level.
+A guide to filtering log events by their levels.
 :::
 ::::